ckswilliams/modOpenREM/docs/skindosemap.rst

 Calculation and display of skin dose maps
 #########################################

-**Documentation needs to be updated for 0.8.0 release**

 ************************************
-Functionality that will be available
+Functionality that is available
 ************************************

-* Skin dose map data calculated to the surface of a simple geometric phantom using the in-built `openSkin`_ routines (3D phantom)
+* Skin dose map data is calculated to the surface of a simple geometric phantom using the in-built `openSkin`_ routines (3D phantom)
+* The calculated doses include kVp-dependent backscatter factors, and account for any copper filters.
+Aluminium or other filters are not considered.
-* Phantom dimensions calculated from the height and mass of the patient
+* The phantom dimensions are calculated from the height and mass of the patient.
+Defaults of 1.786 m and 73.2 kg are used when patient height and mass are not available.
 * Data can be calculated on import to OpenREM, or on demand when a study is viewed
 * Data is recalculated automatically if the patient height or mass stored in the database differs from the values stored in the skin dose map data file.
-  This is useful when patient size information has imported in to OpenREM after the initial skin dose map data has been calculated
+  This is useful when patient size information has been imported in to OpenREM after the initial skin dose map data has been calculated
-* 3D skin dose map data shown graphically as a 2D image and a 3D model
+* 3D skin dose map data is shown graphically as a 2D image and a 3D model
+* The 3D model can be manipulated using a touch screen
 * The user can change the maximum and minimum displayed dose; alternatively, window level and width can be adjusted
 * A colour dose scale is shown with a selection of colour schemes
 * The skin dose map section can be displayed full-screen
-* The calculated peak skin dose, phantom dimensions and patient height and mass used for the calculations are shown in the top left hand corner of the skin dose map
+* The calculated peak skin dose, phantom dimensions, patient height, mass and orientation used for the calculations are shown in the top left hand corner of the skin dose map
 * If skin dose map display is disabled then fluoroscopy study data can be exported in a format suitable for the stand-alone openSkin routines

 The phantom consists of a cuboid with one semi-cylinder on each side (see 3D phantom section of `phantom design`_ on the openSkin website for details).
-A default height of 1.786 m and mass of 73.2 kg are used if patient-specific data are unavailable.

 2D visualisation of the 3D data
 ===============================